-Abstract.
-We present in this paper an application of the Constructive Genetic Algorithm (CGA) to the Linear Gate Assignment Problem (LGAP).
-The LGAP happen in very large scaling integration (VLSI) design, and can be described as a problem of assigning a set of circuit nodes (gates) in an optimal sequence, such that the layout area is minimized.
+Abstract - We present in this paper an application of the Constructive Genetic Algorithm (CGA) to the Linear Gate Assignment Problem (LGAP).
+The LGAP happen in very large scaling integration (VLSI) design, and can be described as a problem of assigning a set of circuit nodes (gates) in an optimal sequence, such that the layout area is minimized, as a consequence of optimizing the number of tracks necessary to cover the gates interconnection.
 The CGA has a number of new features compared to a traditional genetic algorithm.
 These include a dynamic population size composed of schemata and structures, and the possibility of using heuristics in structure representation and in the fitness function definitions.
+In our application of CGA to LGAP we use a 2Opt like heuristic to define the fg-fitness and local search mutation.
 Computational tests are presented using available instances taken from the literature.